More than 600 firefighters backed by water-dropping aircraft struggle to control wildfires in Greece

 Pope Francis, addressing the public in St. Peter’s Square in the Vatican on Sunday, said he wanted to express assurances that he is remembering “in prayer the victims of the fires that have burned in these days in northeast Greece.”
 He also expressed “supportive closeness” to the Greek people.

-On the northwestern fringes of the Greek capital, another major wildfire burning for days was now limited to flare-ups and was being tackled by 160 firefighters, one plane and three helicopters.
-The fire has already scorched homes and part of a national park on Mount Parnitha, one of the last green areas near Athens.
+On the northwestern fringes of the Greek capital, another major wildfire has been blazing for days, scorching homes and burning into the national park on Mount Parnitha, one of the last green areas near Athens.
+The fire department said 260 firefighters, one plane and three helicopters were trying to tame the flames.

 With firefighting forces stretched to the limit, Greece has called for help from other European countries.
 Germany, Sweden, Croatia and Cyprus have sent aircraft, while dozens of Romanian, French, Czech, Bulgarian, Albanian, Slovak and Serb firefighters are helping on the ground.